sokeno/sokeno/README.md

 ### Hi 👋 I am Stephen K Okeno

-#### A full-stack software engineer and a Machine Learning Expert with a liking for reactive Microservices.
+#### A Software engineering leader and a Machine Learning Expert with a liking for reactive Microservices.

 - 🔭 I’m currently working on contraFarm
 - 🌱 I’m currently learning Kotlin & Flutter